Let’s face it; North Carolina probably isn’t your first choice when you are debating about where to spend your next holiday.

 - Kayaking, Hiking, Biking, and more.

 - Stunning Piers and Boardwalks

 North Carolina is perfect for Road Trips

 Let’s get something straight.
-North Carolina is stunning.
+And Glamping in Asheville North Carolina is stunning.
 The state has beautiful mountains, rolling hills, and sandy beaches.
 The landscape makes NC an insanely fun state to road trip around, and it has some of the most scenic drives in America.
 When traveling around America I always tell people to road trip, and North Carolina is the perfect place to do it.

 The Camping and Hiking

 North Carolina is the home of the Blue Ridge Mountains and Mount Mitchell, the tallest peak in the eastern part of North America.
-It is a state filled with untouched forest, and raw nature.
-Making it perfect for hiking and camping in some of the most incredible spots in the Appalachian Mountain Range, which is just as good as camping in Big Sur,.
+It is a state filled with untouched forests and raw nature.
+Making it perfect for hiking and camping in some of the most incredible spots in the Appalachian Mountain Range, which is just as good as camping in Big Sur.

 The Beer Scene

-Asheville, which we will talk more about in a minute, is nicknamed “Beer City”.
+Asheville, which we will talk more about in a minute, is nicknamed “Beer City”, which is similar to some of the best nicknames for Chicago. .
 There are over 11 microbreweries throughout the city.
 Asheville has also been drawing big craft breweries like Sierra Nevada, and people say that Asheville has the best beer in the world.
 If you are a beer lover, then North Carolina is your mecca.